rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 {{% /notice %}}

-If you are using custom rapyuta.io image on the device, the catkin workspace is already set up, the io_tutorials repository is already downloaded in the workspace, and the source code is already built for you.
+If you are using custom rapyuta.io image on the device, the catkin workspace is already set up for you, the ***io_tutorials*** repository is already downloaded in the workspace, and the source code is already built for you.

-If you are using either a computer with ROS installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into the workspace.

 {{% notice note %}}
 In this tutorial, the catkin workspace is `~/catkin_ws/`, but you may choose to name your catkin workspace as you like and ensure that you replace all occurrences to `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

+If you are using either a computer with ROS kinetic installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the ***io_tutorials*** repository into the workspace.

 To create the catkin workspace, you have to execute the below commands at the device's terminal.